 - Add garlic, chili powder, broth and coconut milk and bring to a boil.

-- Add the shrimp, turn down the heat and simmer until the shrimp are cooked through.
+- Add the shrimp, turn down the heat and simmer until the shrimp are cooked through (2-3 minutes).

 - Add the noodles and heat through (a few seconds).
 Fill into bowls and sprinkle with a few drops of lime juice.
 Top with cilantro and serve.

 Nutrition values provided on this website are generated from a nutrition database and are estimates only.
 The accuracy of the nutrition information for any recipe on this website is not guaranteed.
 Nutrition values can vary quite a lot depending on which brands are used.